civicrm/civicrm-dev-docs/docs/documentation/style-guide.md

 Menu selections, buttons, tabs (basically, things that the reader is being told to click) should be in bold.

+For example:

 -   Navigate to **Administer > CiviEvent > Event Types** to review the default list of event types.
 -   Modify event type labels by clicking **Edit** on any row.
 -   Click **Add Event Type** to create a new category for your events.

-Elements of the system and interface should be capitalized (e.g., the Events component, the Template Title field).
+Elements of the system and interface should be capitalized (e.g. the Events component, the Template Title field).

-It is also sometimes helpful for clarity when discussing concepts to use capitalization to distinguish between a specific activity within CiviCRM and a generic activity (e.g., the Send Email activity versus sending an email).
-However, sometimes it is too cumbersome or just plain weird to capitalize every instance of a term even if it refers to a specific CiviCRM thing or technical definition (e.g., scheduled reminders, plain text).
+It is also sometimes helpful for clarity when discussing concepts to use capitalization to distinguish between a specific activity within CiviCRM and a generic activity (e.g. the Send Email activity versus sending an email).
+However, sometimes it is too cumbersome or just plain weird to capitalize every instance of a term even if it refers to a specific CiviCRM thing or technical definition (e.g. scheduled reminders, plain text).
 Use your best judgment as to what serves the reader; trying to enforce consistency in this arena will slow us down or drive us crazy.

-Quotes should be avoided as much as possible; however, do use them when they seem necessary for clarity (e.g., if you are talking about setting or field labels that are long phrases).
+Quotes should be avoided as much as possible; however, do use them when they seem necessary for clarity (e.g. if you are talking about setting or field labels that are long phrases).

 You can divide the CiviCRM interface into administration pages and